ncphillips/truecoders.io/_coders/antwon-ervin.markdown

   end_date: 2013-08-01 00:00:00 -05:00
   body: |-
     * Pack auto glass and related products
-    * Deliver to customer’s premises
+    * Deliver to customer's premises
     * Document and keep record of information on pick ups and deliveries, automobile mileage, fuel costs and any problems encountered
 - company: Anthony Underwood Automotive
   position: Digital Sales Manager